bojan-stojanovic/optimize-images/README.md

 ## Overview

 This project provides a set of scripts to:
-- Optimize JPG, JPEG, and PNG images with reduced file size while maintaining quality
+- Optimize JPG, JPEG, PNG and GIF images with reduced file size while maintaining quality
 - Convert images to next-gen formats (WebP and AVIF) for better web performance
 - Convert GIF animations to animated WebP for better performance
 - Optimize SVG files to reduce their size